 * The Hill School is a coeducational preparatory boarding school located on a 200-acre campus located approximately 35 miles northwest of Philadelphia.
 Annual tuition is $59,050 (for boarding students) for the 2018-19 academic year.

-Editor’s note: The Fenwick girls’ hockey team presently is undefeated (11-0-2) and ranked among the top three in the State of Illinois.
+Editor’s note: As of February 5th, the Fenwick girls’ hockey team still is undefeated (16-0-4) and is ranked #1 in Illinois heading into the state tournament!
 Called the Friars, it is actually a combined team comprised of players from Guerin Prep, Fenwick, OPRF, Trinity and York high schools.
 “The travel team is ranked #20 (of 60) in the country,” reports proud hockey dad and alumnus Paul Jenkins ’81.
 Defense-woman Caroline Jenkins recently committed to play NCAA D3 hockey at tradition-rich Wesleyan University in Middletown, Connecticut.
 She also is captain of the Milwaukee Junior Admirals AAA team.
 Meanwhile, “Cecilia holds out hope for the Naval Academy and has turned down D1 offers to play [forward] at some very nice schools in the hope that she’ll get her appointment,” her father says.
 “Her Plan B is to go to St. Thomas in Minnesota for a year, largely because the coach there will let her play and do Navy ROTC.
 No other coach would let her play and do ROTC.
 She would reapply to Annapolis while there.”
 The twins’ older brother, Emmett, is a member of Fenwick’s Class of 2016, the U.S. Naval Academy (Class of ’21) and an American Collegiate Hockey Association (D2) forward at Navy.
 The Jenkins family resides in Chicago.

 Also visit www.fenwickfriarhockey.com/